 My Switzerland itinerary will show you the best places beyond the popular staples like Zermatt or Lauterbrunnen that sometimes can feel a bit touristy.

-Buckle up and get ready to put some cool places on your Switzerland bucket list!
+Buckle up and get ready to put some cool places on your bucket list!

-PRO TIP: Want to avoid mistakes while traveling Switzerland?
-Check my top tips that will help you enjoy your Switzerland itinerary without falling into most common tourist pitfalls.
+PRO TIP: Want to avoid mistakes while traveling this country?
+Check my top tips for Switzerland travel that will help you enjoy your Switzerland itinerary without falling into most common tourist pitfalls.

 Where to begin your Switzerland itinerary

 If you arrive to Switzerland from outside Europe, it makes sense to begin your trip to Switzerland from Zurich, Geneva and Basel that have international connections.
 Since most travelers spend about 5-7 days in Switzerland, planning your trip requires time and preparation, as there are too many places in Switzerland that are worth a stop.

 PRO TIP: If you are not flying to Zurich airport, another option is to fly into Milan Malpensa Airport, which is under one hour from the border of Italy and Switzerland.
 This way, you can start your Switzerland road trip in Ticino, a southern canton that boasts a Mediterranean flair.